25-1-Great Vocals

 Writer/Composer: Freddie Mercury (1975)

 Freddie Mercury, stellar front man for British Rock band, Queen, truly shines here with his lead in this Rock classic.
-The overdubbing, the layering, and the production techniques make this indeed one of the greatest rock songs of all time.
-They accomplish this with their multiple voices, offering a song for the ages, genius in every respect, and everyone agrees its unique three-songs-in-one format is flawless in its delivery.
+The overdubbing, the layering, and the production techniques make this indeed one of the greatest Rock songs of all time.
+They accomplish this with their multiple voices, offering us an unforgettable song for the ages, one that has gained the respect of every kind of musician, genius in every respect, and most everyone agrees its unique three-songs-in-one format is flawless in its delivery.
 Mercury proves to be one of the greatest voices in Rock history and this song transcends every genre and generation in its impeccable presentation.
 Call it progressive Rock, Hard Rock, or Progressive Pop, it stands on its own as a vocal masterpiece…A Legendary Production—Monumental!

 9. ONE FOR MY BABY (One More for the Road) “The Sky’s the Limit” (1958)